-The Owner fully recognises its responsibilities with regard to Safeguarding and promoting the welfare of children in accordance with Government guidance.
+The Owner/Committee fully recognises its responsibilities with regard to Safeguarding and promoting the welfare of children in accordance with Government guidance.

-The Owners have agreed processes which allow them to monitor and ensure that the setting:
+The Owner/Committee have agreed processes which allow them to monitor and ensure that the setting:

-- Has robust Safeguarding procedures in place - Operates safe recruitment procedures and appropriate checks are carried out on new staff and adults working on the setting site - Has procedures for dealing with allegations of abuse against any member of staff or adult on site - Has a member of the Leadership Team who is designated to take lead responsibility for dealing with Safeguarding and Child Protection issues - Takes steps to remedy any deficiencies or weaknesses with regard to Safeguarding arrangements - Is supported by the Owner, nominating a member responsible for liaising with the LA and/or partner agencies in the event of allegations of abuse against the Manager; this is the Chair - Carries out an annual review of the Safeguarding policy and procedures - Carries out an annual Safeguarding Audit in consultation with the Owner/Committee.
+- has robust Safeguarding procedures in place - operates safe recruitment procedures and appropriate checks are carried out on new staff and adults working on the setting site - has procedures for dealing with allegations of abuse against any member of staff or adult on site - has a member of the Leadership Team who is designated to take lead responsibility for dealing with Safeguarding and Child Protection issues - takes steps to remedy any deficiencies or weaknesses regarding Safeguarding arrangements - is supported by the Owner/Committee nominating a member responsible for liaising with the LA and/or partner agencies in the event of allegations of abuse against the Manager; this is the Chair or Owner. - carries out an annual review of the Safeguarding policy and procedures - carries out an annual Safeguarding Audit (section 11) in consultation with the Owner/Committee and shared with the Early Years team.